exercism/php/README.md

 `bin/configlet` is the official tool for managing Exercism language track repositories.
 See [Building Exercism docs][exercism-configlet].

+For convenience, you can use `composer configlet:fmt` to fix formatting issues in the Exercism track files.
+This is included in `composer ci` to run the CI checks locally.

 ## Running Unit Test Suite

 The tests are run with PHPUnit.
 A shell loop injecting `exemplar.php` is provided to ease testing.